Extending the Default Behavior

 -

-argument can be used to specify x-axis breaks.
-Useseq(start, stop, jump)
+breaksargument can be used to specify x-axis breaks.
+Useseq(start, stop, jump). - The

 - The